 I am

-an Assistant Professor of Physics and Astronomy working at Kansas
+an Associate Professor of Physics and Astronomy working at Kansas

 University's Department of Physics and